rafaelcolladojr/pretty_progress_indicator/README.md

 # Pretty Progress Indicator

 This progress indicator is intended as a stylized alternative to the other progress indicators floating around the web.
-Feel free to fork or PR!

 <img height="500" src="https://user-images.githubusercontent.com/7101404/160982328-8a587ffa-beb3-4ee7-8981-f4ed538ac014.gif" />